smartSenseSolutions/Gaia-X-Compliance-Service/README-developer.md

-**Sign your VC using the generated** `pk8key.pem` and `cert.pem`
+**Sign your VC using the generated** `key.pem` and `cert.pem`

 If you know what you are doing you can manually perform the signing process.
 > You can also rely on the [Lab wizard](https://wizard.lab.gaia-x.eu) to prepare your VerifiablePresentation and sign the VerifiableCredentials in it

-1. The given Verfiaible has to be canonized with [URDNA2015](https://json-ld.github.io/rdf-dataset-canonicalization/spec/).
+1. The given VerifiableCredential has to be canonized with [URDNA2015](https://json-ld.github.io/rdf-dataset-canonicalization/spec/).
 2. Next the canonized output has to be hashed with [SHA256](https://json-ld.github.io/rdf-dataset-canonicalization/spec/#dfn-hash-algorithm).
-3. That hash is then signed with the your `pk8key.pem` private key and you have to create a proof object using [JsonWebKey2020](https://w3c-ccg.github.io/lds-jws2020/#json-web-signature-2020).
+3. That hash is then signed with the your `key.pem` private key and you have to create a proof object using [JsonWebKey2020](https://w3c-ccg.github.io/lds-jws2020/#json-web-signature-2020).
 General info about proofs in verifiable credentials: https://www.w3.org/TR/vc-data-model/#proofs-signatures
 4. Then, you have to wrap your VerifiableCredential in a VerifiablePresentation.
 Examples are available in the [source code](./src/tests/fixtures/participant-vp.json) and on the OpenAPI of the compliance service